Bharathkumar1011/AI-Resume-Parser-Structured-Data-Extraction-Tool/README.md

 # 📄 PARSER-AI: Resume Parser & Structured Data Extraction Tool

-PARSER-AI is a powerful resume parsing application that takes **multiple PDF files** as input and converts them into **structured JSON outputs**.
+This tool is a powerful resume parsing application that takes **multiple PDF files** as input and converts them into **structured JSON outputs**.
 It uses the Groq API powered by LLaMA 3.3 and incorporates custom, case-sensitive Python logic to accurately extract relevant fields.
 Designed for seamless integration into workflows like resume ranking, skill gap analysis, and personalized feedback systems, it features a clean Streamlit interface for batch uploads, data previews, and easy result downloads.

 ---